21st-centuryman/21st-centuryman.github.io/content/future_I_want.md

 There are ways to be moral in the world.
 A moral lawyer will try to decrease the number of laws, a greedy one wants to increase it.
 A moral engineer will build something that helps, a greedy one will just build for those who have the highest bidder.
 I want to be moral.

-And in the end, for me, there is the goal of technology,
+And in the end that is the goal of technology,

 Utopia.